eclipse-tractusx/tractus-x-umbrella/docs/user/guides/data-exchange/consume-data.md

 ## Step 5: Fetch data

 Using the {{ENDPOINT}} and {{TOKEN}} from the response, Alice fetches the data.
 In our example the `uuid` `urn:uuid:b77c6d51-cd1f-4c9d-b5d4-091b22dd306b` for the data is already known.
-In real life you would receive this information from the digital twin registry asn an endpoint in the submodelDescriptors.
+In real life you would receive this information from the digital twin registry as an endpoint in the submodelDescriptors.

 ### Fetch data request